tzapu/WiFiManager/README.md

 ```

 ##### Custom Station (client) Static IP Configuration
-This will make use the specified IP configuration instead of using DHCP in station mode.
+This will use the specified IP configuration instead of using DHCP in station mode.
 ```cpp
 wifiManager.setSTAStaticIPConfig(IPAddress(192,168,0,99), IPAddress(192,168,0,1), IPAddress(255,255,255,0));
 ```
-There are a couple of examples in the examples folder that show you how to set a static IP and even how to configure it through the web configuration portal.

 #### Custom HTML, CSS, Javascript
 There are various ways in which you can inject custom HTML, CSS or Javascript into the configuration portal.